Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/backstage.md

 ---
 # Backstage

 The backstage was introduced in Office 2010 and can be displayed when clicking the [application button](application-button.md).
-It is commonly used for file-based actions like New, Open, and Save.
+It is commonly used for file-based actions like **New**, **Open**, and **Save**.
 When it is opened, the backstage takes over the entire window.
 A subtle animation is used when opening/closing to help provide a smooth transition.

 ![Screenshot](../images/backstage-buttons.png)